oliversheridanmethven/approximate_random_variables/README.markdown

 ## Description

-This is a small collection of code snippets, designed to demonstrate the *approximate random variables*.
+This is a small collection of code snippets, designed to demonstrate *approximate random variables*.
 For a more comprehensive discussion of what's contained within and how to run the examples, see the file: